fallingcube/shop.ai/README.md

 ### 💬 Sending user messages
 **Trigger the server to process a message.**

-> :warning: **Important:** Only send messages to the server when it is confirmed to be in the `operational` state.
+> ⚠️ **Important:** Only send messages to the server when it is confirmed to be in the `operational` state.
 After sending a message, disable message sending until the server confirms it remains in the `operational` state.

 The client can send messages to the server by sending the following message to the websocket:
 ```json